AHartNtkn/AHartNtkn.github.io/_posts/2021-XX-XX-A-Unified-Theory-of-Recursion-Schemes.md

 <a name="fg"></a>
 ## Further Generalization

 It's worth wondering if this whole construction could be generalized even further.
-One which isn't covered is Mendler-style recursion schemes.
+Mendler-style recursion schemes aren't covered by what we currently have.
 These were invented for scenarios where the type families aren't functors.
 The hylomorphism construction requires the existence of a functional map.
 What would we do if we had no such thing?
 It's not uncommon to find type families which aren't functional, for example `X ↦ (X → X)`.
 We must instead formulate an algebra or a coalgebra which modifies the hylomorphism along with its usual argument.
 In this way, the action of the fmap is absorbed into one of them.

 ```agda
 cmHyloL : {X Y : Category} (F : X .C → X .C) (G : Y .C → Y .C)